Make your charitable giving count in 2018

 Giving to charity can provide not only large tax deductions, but also the satisfaction of doing good.
 On top of that, it’s one of the most flexible tax planning tools because you can control the timing to best meet your needs.
 Well-planned gifts also can save estate tax while allowing you to take care of your heirs in the manner you choose.
 But you must keep in mind various limits that could reduce the tax benefits of your donations.

 Also, remember that the Tax Cuts and Jobs Act (TCJA) has essentially doubled the standard deduction and limited or eliminated many itemized deductions (other than the charitable deduction) for 2018 through 2025.
 As a result, for 2018 some taxpayers who typically have itemized in the past may be better off taking the standard deduction — in which case they won't get a federal income tax benefit from charitable gifts.
 If you're such a taxpayer, you might benefit from “bunching” donations into alternating years.
 (See the Case Study “Bunching” charitable donations can provide tax savings.")
+But also be aware that tax legislation has been proposed that would allow nonitemizers to deduct charitable donations.
+Check with your tax advisor for the latest information.

 To ensure you understand the tax consequences of your donations and can maximize any benefits, discuss with your tax advisor which assets to give and the best ways to give them.